sci-42ver/SICP_SDF/sicp_notes.md

+The above "@unknown" means I forgot my username, but I know my email address and my password @gzc3Lea4CPC

+Please send one email about the results of this request to easeAunbeli@proton.me.
+Thanks in advance.
+---

 # Notice
 - I am using Ryzen 4800H which is related the test result in this repo.
 - I won't dig into all *complexity computation* in this book since this is *not the target* of learning this book although I will do that sometimes.